svishal16/aws-3tier-architecture/README.md

 #### AWS Certificate Manager (ACM)
 - **Purpose**: Manages SSL/TLS certificates to secure data in transit between clients and your application, ensuring encrypted communication.
 - **Implementation**:
-  - **Certificate Provisioning**: ACM provides and manages SSL/TLS certificates for your domain `learnaws.co.in`.
+  - **Certificate Provisioning**: ACM provides and manages SSL/TLS certificates for your domain `svishal.xyz`.
   - **Certificate Deployment**: The ACM certificates are associated with the public-facing Application Load Balancer (ALB) to enable HTTPS traffic.
   - **Automatic Renewal**: ACM automatically renews certificates before they expire, ensuring uninterrupted secure connections.

 #### Amazon Route 53
 - **Purpose**: Manages DNS records and directs user traffic to the appropriate AWS resources, optimizing for performance and reliability.
 - **Implementation**:
-  - **DNS Management**: Route 53 handles DNS queries for the domain `learnaws.co.in`, translating it into IP addresses for your Application Load Balancer.
+  - **DNS Management**: Route 53 handles DNS queries for the domain `svishal.xyz`, translating it into IP addresses for your Application Load Balancer.
   - **Traffic Routing**: Route 53 directs client requests to the public-facing Application Load Balancer based on DNS records.
   - **Health Checks and Failover**: Optionally, Route 53 performs health checks on your endpoints and can automatically reroute traffic to healthy resources if needed.